iCH1990/node-reloader/README.md

 # node-reloader
 auto reloader &amp; start script for node js

+## Usage
-Put them in the bin folder.
+Merge with your bin folder.
+Configure your package.json like below: